 There is an art to becoming a reporter or blogger’s source.
-Here are 3 tips on how to improve your chances of being selected:
+Here are 3 tips on how to improve your chances of getting free publicity:

 1. Respond right away – Your best chance for success will be to craft a response to a reporter’s query as soon as you get the HARO email.
 There a couple of reasons for this.
 First, there could hundreds of people responding to the same query.
 You know the saying, “the early bird gets the worm”?
 Act quickly, before the reporter’s email inbox fills up.
 Second, the reporter is also on a deadline.
 You’ll see that deadline in the email.
 Respect that!